explosion33/ANHS-Registration/README.md

 # ANHS-Registration
-A project for the registration of players for the ANHS football team

-The code for this project works in tandum with a wix website
+A java script code snippet for a wix-based player registration fourm